antmicro/busperf/docs/source/output.md

 - `no transaction`: transaction is not performed
 - `backpressure`: [backpressure](https://en.wikipedia.org/wiki/Back_pressure)
 - `no data`: receiver ready but no data is available to transfer
+- `reset`: clock cycles with reset active
-- `delays between transaction`: delays in clock cycles between transactions
+- `transaction delays`: delays in clock cycles between transactions
 - `burst lengths`: lengths of bursts including delays during burst

 Table matching state of the bus with Busperf statistic name: